Swollen eyelid treatment and prevention

 How can you get rid of your swollen eyelids?

-Generally, if your swollen eyes are due to allergies, antihistamine eye drops or oral allergy medication, as well as lubricating "artificial tears" will help relieve symptoms.
-Your eye doctor also may recommend mild steroid drops for more severe allergic reactions.
+Generally, if your symptoms are due to allergies, antihistamine eye drops or oral allergy medication, as well as lubricating "artificial tears," may be the fastest way to heal a swollen eyelid.
+Your optometrist or ophthalmologist also may recommend mild steroid drops for more severe allergic reactions.

 Other causes, such as infection like conjunctivitis or ocular herpes, respond well to anti-viral or anti-inflammatory eye drops or ointments, or antibiotics.

-Minor bouts of swollen eyelids can be eased with home remedies.
+Minor bouts can often be eased with home remedies for swollen eyes.
 First and foremost, avoid rubbing your eyes as this will only aggravate your condition.

 If you have photophobia (light sensitivity) associated with chronic eyelid inflammation, photochromic lenses can help reduce light sensitivity.
 Also, if you wear contact lenses, remove them until the eyelid swelling resolves.